Oneiroe/Dyssus/README.md

-# Dyssus
+# Ex-Project Dyssus
-Dyssus: a puzzling videgame about consciousness, robots and cubes(!?)
+A 3D puzzle videogame prototype in Unreal Engine 4.

-In development since April 2015.
+Developed from April 2015 to August 2015.